Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

 \subsubsection{Extended specification M3: Adding income volatility}

 The final model extension incorporates income shocks and income volatility.
-Income shocks are measured as the year-over-year change in earned income over the four quarters preceding the current calendar quarter of the PASS interview, standardised by the current household UB~II needs (comprising regular benefits and housing expenses).
-Income volatility is measured by the within-household standard deviation of quarterly earned income across the 12 quarters leading up to the current interview.
+Income shocks are measured as the year-over-year change in earned income over the four quarters preceding the current calendar quarter of the PASS interview, standardised by the current household UB~II needs (comprising regular benefits and housing expenses), so that one unit corresponds to a change in earned income equal to those needs.\footnote{For example, a value of $0.5$ denotes an income gain worth half of the household's UB~II needs.} Income volatility is measured by the within-household standard deviation of quarterly earned income across the 12 quarters leading up to the current interview.
 Table~\ref{tab:covariate_means} shows a statistically highly significant difference in the mean income shocks between households that take up benefits and those that do not; the shock is positive for the former and negative for the latter.
 Furthermore, the standard deviation of within-household quarterly earned income is nearly double for non-take-up households in comparison with take-up households.

-Figure \ref{fig:est_M3} shows the income shock has a statistically significant marginal effect on take-up, with the probability of claiming decreasing when there is a positive change in income.
-However, the effect is small, as a one-unit change in earned income (where a unit corresponds to the current UB~II needs of the household) reduces the probability of claiming by only 4.4~percent.
-Finally, I cannot find a statistically significant effect for the variation in income on the probability to claim the benefit.\footnote{Other measures of within-household income variation, like the coefficient of variation or the squared coefficient of variation turned out to be insignificant as well.}